cirosantilli/linux-cheat/kernel/module.md

 # Module

-There are things which are hard to do from regular user programs such as directly talking to hardware
+There are things which are hard to do from regular user programs such as directly talking to hardware.

 Some operations can be done via system calls, but if you want flexibility and speed, using the kernel ring is fundamental